Skip to contents

 • scRNA_data: A Seurat object after screening

-• scissor_result: The result of Scissor screening
+• scissor_result: The result of Scissor screening, including the parameters used

 • reliability_test: Reliability test results